sylefeb/Silice/learn-silice/Documentation.md

 This is the Silice main documentation.

 When designing with Silice your code describes circuits.
 If not done already, I recommended to [watch the introductory video](https://www.youtube.com/watch?v=_OhxEY72qxI) (youtube) to get more familiar with this notion and what it entails.
 The video is slightly outdated in terms of what Silice can do, but still useful when getting started.
+Another more recent video that focuses on graphics applications and showcases new capabilities is [here](https://www.youtube.com/watch?v=XycwTFPDZ6w).

 ## Table of content